 - Morbidity and mortality conference

 In addition, informal clinical conferences are held with pediatric residents, interns and medical students doing clerkships in pediatric cardiology.

 Fellows present reports on current research projects for critical review annually.
 In addition, pediatric cardiology fellows attend one national cardiology meeting for educational purposes during their program, and any other national cardiology meeting for which they have an abstract accepted for presentation.

 Research experience is an integral part of the training of an academic pediatric cardiologist.
 During one of the three years of training, the trainee pursues a basic science research project or advanced training in a clinical subspecialty area of pediatric cardiology combined with a well-designed clinical research project.

 Our trainees have been uniformly successful in research, either basic science or clinical, with all trainees successfully submitting and presenting abstracts for poster or oral presentation, and all of our trainees have had more than one first-author publication by the conclusion of their fellowship.

-Each fellow is expected to take required research courses within Mayo Graduate School, to fulfill the American Board of Pediatrics subboard requirement for research curriculum.
+Each fellow is expected to take required research courses within Mayo Clinic Graduate School of Biomedical Sciences, to fulfill the American Board of Pediatrics subboard requirement for research curriculum.
 Typical course work begins with an introduction to clinical research and statistics, and includes a course in aspects of research in pediatrics and adolescent medicine.
 These courses aid in the development of a scholarly approach to patient care.